SkyOfSteel/AWS_Containerized_App/README.md

 (Data flow chart based on the diagram above; subject to change with the changes in the architecture.)
 ## Breakdown
 <details>
+Skills needed:

+1. Understanding of containerization and Docker.
+2. Knowledge of Kubernetes and container orchestration.
+3. Familiarity with Elastic Container Registry and Elastic Kubernetes Service.
+4. Understanding of AWS infrastructure services such as AWS Load Balancer and Amazon CloudFront.

 High-level tasks:

 1. Set up an AWS account and create a new Elastic Container Registry.
 2. Create a Dockerfile to build a container image of the chosen web application and push it to the Elastic Container Registry.
 3. Create an Elastic Kubernetes Service cluster and configure it to use the Elastic Container Registry to pull container images.